peilinUWU/rasa/data/nlu.md

 - sport
 - about sport
 - I am asking you an out of scope question
-- 4 + 2 = ?
-- After registration I see that I have an available balance of 0.00000000.
-What does this balance represent?
-- Are you ready?
 - But you're an english site :(
-- Can I ask you questions first?
-- Can I die
-- Can I get a hamburger?
-- Can YouTube talk?
-- Can you call me back ?
-- Can you give me your datacenter's password
-- Can you give me your datacenter's password?
-- Can you make sandwiches?
 - Can you please send me an uber
-- Do I have to accept?
-- Have we met before?
 - HomeBase is advertised as a community.
 Is there a way to interact with other members of the community?
 - How long does it take to set up a Rasa bot?
 - I already told you!
 I'm a shitmuncher